agentx-cgn/Hannibal/README.md

-# Hanninbal #
+# Hannibal #

-## An AI/Bot for 0 A.D ##
+## An AI/Bot for 0 A.D. ##

 ### Intro ###

-The Hannibal AI/Bot is a new approach to reduce the complexity of programming a bot for 0 A.D., a free, open-source, cross-platform real-time strategy game under development by Wildfire Games.
-Hanninbal was started in February 2014 by agentx.
+Hannibal is a new approach to reduce the complexity of programming a bot for 0 A.D., a free, open-source, cross-platform real-time strategy game under development by Wildfire Games.
+Development started in February 2014 by agentx.
 This git will be updated once a week until the project technically matured enough to support full git based development.

 ### Features ###